application-dev-tsb/notes-spring/spring-cloud-kubernetes/README.md

 #### Roadmap
 *If you fail to plan, you plan to fail.* -L.Bibera, Solutions Architect

-- [ ] Deploy a Postgres Image on the local cluster, match GCP's Cloud SQL version for Postgres
+~- [ ] Deploy a Postgres Image on the local cluster, match GCP's Cloud SQL version for Postgres~
+- [x] Deploy a Postgres server from Google's Application Marketplace: [Docs](https://github.com/GoogleCloudPlatform/click-to-deploy/blob/master/k8s/postgresql/README.md)
 - [ ] Deploy a Spring Data + REST Repository Spring Boot Application (API)
 - [ ] Expose API locally and try out some test entities using an embedded database
 - [ ] Configure it to connect to a Postgres node